 This is a terrific Pad Thai recipe that truly stacks up to great Thai restaurants yet is totally doable for every home cook with just a trip to the supermarket.

 If you love Thai food, this Pad Thai recipe is an essential to add to your collection that you’ll make over and over again….

 Whether it’s a late night Thai fix in Surry Hills after an evening out with friends, or Thai takeout night, you’d be hard pressed to find an Aussie who hasn’t tried Pad Thai.

-It is the single dish by which every Thai restaurant is measured.
 I was trying to find the “best” Thai restaurant in my area just last week and it brought me much amusement that Pad Thai was the baseline of a favourable or unfavourable rating for almost every review!

 On the streets of Thailand, you’ll find authentic Pad Thai has a distinct fishy/prawny “funk” (which sounds thoroughly unappetising but is actually completely addictive and the very essence of true Thai street food, and I really hope you didn’t misread the word “funk”).
 Refer to this Prawn/Shrimp Pad Thai recipe I shared from Spice I Am Thai restaurant:

 On the other end of the spectrum, a quick Google is all it takes to find a myriad of basic westernised versions which are typically made with not much more than something sour (vinegar, lime juice), soy sauce and sugar.
 These recipes will not taste like any Pad Thai you’ve had from a restaurant – or from the foodcourt.
 Sorry to disappoint!

 This recipe I’m sharing today lies in the middle between hardcore authentic Pad Thai (which most Westerners would probably find too fishy) and very basic westernised Pad Thai recipes that tend to lack the true flavours of Pad Thai and are typically too sweet.